i-e-b/SdlBase/README.md

 * Port the graphics format and compression bits in ImageTools from C#
 * Port StreamDb over as a file format

+### Using the base for projects

+Your application-specific code should go in `src/app`.
+Start with the event handlers and frame routines in src/app/app_start.c